Baptist Health (Jacksonville)

-Baptist Health (Jacksonville) is a faith-based, non-profit health system comprising seven hospitals with 1,168 beds, a cancer center, four satellite emergency departments and more than 200 patient access points of care, including 50 primary care offices located throughout northeast Florida and southeast Georgia.
-The headquarter is in Jacksonville, Florida.
+Baptist Health (Jacksonville) is a faith-based, non-profit health system comprising six hospitals with 1,461 beds, a cancer center, 12 satellite emergency departments and more than 200 patient access points of care, including 50 primary care offices located throughout northeast Florida and southeast Georgia.
+The headquarters are in Jacksonville, Florida.

 History

 Baptist Memorial Hospital (1947–1976)

 Baptist Memorial Hospital was established in 1947 when the executive committee of the Southern Baptist Convention, based in Nashville, Tennessee, responded via telegram to the critical shortage of hospital beds identified by community leaders in Jacksonville, Florida.

 That telegram, sent to the pastor of the Southside Baptist Church in Jacksonville, announced that the convention had authorized the establishment of a new, faith-based community hospital.
 The Convention estimated a total of $2 million for the construction of the hospital. $1 million was public funds and another $250,000 provided by the Hospital Board.

 Local contributions to the development of the hospital exceeded $1 million, which included a donation of $250,000 in 1951 from the Wolfson Family Foundation for the development of a 50-bed children's hospital within Baptist Memorial.

 Baptist Memorial opened in 1955 with 125 rooms, including 35 beds in Wolfson Memorial Children's Hospital, and was accredited in 1956 by the Joint Commission on Accreditation of Hospitals in Chicago.
 Accreditation is required for hospitals to receive payment from federally funded Medicare and Medicaid programs.
 A 28-bed medical-surgical unit was established on the fifth floor at Baptist Memorial in early 1957, bringing the total capacity at that time to 202 beds.
 To meet increased demand for private rooms for patients, Baptist Memorial converted 14 semi-private rooms into private rooms.
 By late 1957, Baptist Memorial grew to 268 rooms and had more than 300 physicians on staff.